Update December 2023:

 A smaller, lighter, less boastful vehicle from Chevrolet has a safety record far superior than an expensive exotic luxury model from a CEO claiming to have beat Volvo in safety vision.
 It doesn’t make any sense.

 Who looks at a tiny, inexpensive Chevrolet Bolt and thinks this thing is the top safety choice, way better than Tesla’s falsely advertised ones?
-The news certainly suggests they should look at it that way.
-The Bolt just had a total recall for a serious defect.

 The latest news is just three injuries prompted the Bolt manufacturer to recall ALL of them.